 - 1.1 Every Bournemouth University programme which leads to an award of the University, including the award of credit, is governed by a set of standard assessment regulations.
 The University has six sets of standard assessment regulations (Higher National, Foundation degree, Undergraduate, Graduate Certificate/Diploma, Integrated Masters and Postgraduate taught programmes) which form part of the University's Academic Regulations, Policies and Procedures. - 1.2 The regulations in this document govern Postgraduate taught programmes and are intended for Bournemouth University staff and students.
 The regulations must be followed by the Assessment Boards (Unit and Programme Boards) which are authorised to assess candidates in accordance with the relevant assessment regulations.
-Programme Boards alsorecommends that awards of the University be conferred on those who achieve the standards required for an award. - 1.3 The standard regulations are applicable, without modification, unless: - i) exceptions have been approved by the University for whole programmes, e.g. to accommodate the requirements of Professional, Statutory or Regulatory Bodies (PSRBs).
+Programme Boards also recommends that awards of the University be conferred on those who achieve the standards required for an award. - 1.3 The standard regulations are applicable, without modification, unless: - i) exceptions have been approved by the University for whole programmes, e.g. to accommodate the requirements of Professional, Statutory or Regulatory Bodies (PSRBs).
 Where this is the case, the exceptions are recorded in the Programme Specification and the Level/Programme Handbook and must be clearly articulated to the Programme Board at the beginning of the meeting. - ii) an individual student's entry profile and/or study choices necessitate changes, e.g. where units undertaken as part of a student exchange replace credit-bearing Bournemouth University units.
 As marks for units undertaken elsewhere will not be used to calculate classification of the University's own award, the final award is calculated solely on the basis of the units undertaken at Bournemouth.
-Similarly, where a student is granted credit exemptions towards a Bournemouth University programme1, award classification is calculated solely on the basis of the units undertaken at Bournemouth2. - 1.4 All students sign up at enrolment to accept the assessment regulations prevailing at the time and any subsequent approved modifications during their registration period.
+Similarly, where a student is granted credit exemptions towards a Bournemouth University programme, award classification is calculated solely on the basis of the units undertaken at Bournemouth. - All students sign up at enrolment to accept the assessment regulations prevailing at the time and any subsequent approved modifications during their registration period.
 The assessment regulations are made available to students on the Portal and are provided on enrolment in their Programme Handbooks.
 All students are notified of any changes made to the assessment regulations during their studies.
-The most recent changes to the regulations were introduced for all students from September 2017.